HOWARD STORM, ANNOTATED

 Howard's note about the valet being "elegant and erudite and proper" eventually evolved over his draft with Jonathan Roberts into the character of "Sebastian" in the finished film, which became a lazy gay caricature.
 Roscoe Lee Brown spent his entire career avoiding stereotyped roles, so I'm guessing as soon as he read that the character stepped out of the closet wearing the Countess's scarf, saying elegant and erudite things like "I came out of the closet centuries ago" and talking about attacking Little Leaguers , he became extremely "unavailable."
 (Sebastian's punchline about venturing into the suburbs for Little Leaguers was cut from the film after the first couple of test audiences gasped; as a result, the line now ends abruptly with the set-up line, "Chicken McNuggets.")
 However, the main problem with the character is he's competely unnecessarywhich is why he changed completely in every draft without altering the story at allRenfield had a story and moved the plot (he was a lawyer who traveled to Transylvania to assist Dracula in moving out of the country, then became his victim, like our disco guys, and we watch his descent into madness), but Sebastian is just a butler; even in Howard's own draft, "Sebastian" has no backstory, no impact on the other characters, or any of the scenes, and is so inconsequential that the story would play exactly the same if you removed him; In fact, after the first couple of scenes, he is just standing next to the Countess every time you see him, with no purpose.
 I always advocated for cutting him completely and giving the Countess more to do, again.

 I mean, here's the problem: Who the f@$& is Sebastian????
-Is he like Renfield in Dracula (a human who protects the vampire during the day)?
+Is he another vampire?
+If so, why is he a butler?
+Is he like Renfield in Dracula?
 Is he a "familiar" like Guillermo in What We Do in the Shadows?
-Another vampire?
-Was he a past victim like the other minions?
-Howard and Roberts never tell us in the movie and obviously didn't care.
-He was just a gay joke with no backstory, and had no effect on the film's plot; he just stood around frowning by the end of the film, with nothing to do.
+Was he a past victim like the other minions in the basement?
+Howard and Roberts never told us who he was in the movie and obviously didn't care.
+He was just a gay joke with no backstory, and had no effect on the film's plot at all; by the end of the film he was just standing around frowning with nothing to do.
 It was lazy, horrible writing and we got the blame.

 Page 166: "In the script, Jim Carrey's two friends work in a hamburger joint.
 I say, 'Jim should have a job, too.
 If his two friends work, it looks a little strange if he's not working.
 But we need to find a job where he can be out and about, because he has to run into Lauren.'
 We come up with an ice cream truck that he drives after school and that works out nicely."